FunkyE9th/Test/docs/BL654DongleLED.md

      ![ResetButton](../images/dongle/ResetButton.PNG)

-   - Determine the USB port to use for flashing
+   - Determine which USB port to use for flashing

      ```
      dmesg
      ```

-     You should see something like below.
-In this case we have port ttyACM0.
+     You should see something similar to the screenshot below.
+In this case, we have port ttyACM0.
 So we will use /dev/ttyACM0.
 Your PC might have a different port.